tomwrobel/dps/_pages/ocfl_in_a_box_i.md

 - reliable
 - create an valid and sensible OCFL version on disk
-- not too many file paths
+- shorter file paths are better (it helps rsync)
 - not too many versions (versions should make sense, ideally)

 ### What we're not looking for